gfrieder1/gfrieder1/README.md

 Hello!
-Thank you for visiting my profile.
-Have a nice day! 💚
+Thank you for visiting my profile! 💚
 \
 \
 LinkedIn: https://www.linkedin.com/in/gabriel-friederichs/